 Moral and Ethical Behavior The candidate must have demonstrated good moral and ethical behavior in the practice of medicine, and in interactions with peers, other medical personnel and patients.
 A felony conviction will be considered evidence of failure to meet this standard.

-- 5. Falsification of Information Falsification of any information or failure to disclose any adverse action will result in a deferral of a candidate's eligibility to sit for the written examination for a period of at least 3 years.
-If the candidate is allowed to sit for the examination at the end of the deferral period, the candidate must meet all requirements in effect at the end of the deferral period. - 6.
-Limitation of Eligibility The candidate may not have taken and failed the MFM written examination 5 consecutive times without completing additional education.
-(See TEP policy on the ABOG home page.)
+5. Falsification of Information Falsification of any information or failure to disclose any adverse action will result in a deferral of a candidate's eligibility to sit for the written examination for a period of at least 3 years.
+If the candidate is allowed to sit for the examination at the end of the deferral period, the candidate must meet all requirements in effect at the end of the deferral period.

-June 24, 2016 Written Examination: Content
+June 23, 2017 Written Examination: Content